awsdocs/amazon-s3-userguide/doc_source/example_s3_Scenario_ObjectVersioningUsage_section.md

 #### [ Python ]

 **SDK for Python \(Boto3\)**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/s3/s3_versioning#code-examples)\.
 Call some of the functions defined in the API examples section to upload the stanza of a poem to a versioned object and perform a series of actions on it\.

 ```